Saminai/Saminai/README.md

 <p align="center">
-  Welcome to my lil corner of the GitHub universe, where self-taught is burning her keyboard to embrace black magic of coding.
-And that's how I create some intrasing projects which you can check here! <br>
+  Welcome to my lil corner of the GitHub universe, where self-taught is burning her keyboard to embrace black magic of coding and that's how I create some intrasing projects which you can check here! <br>
+  Open to new ideas and technologies...
 I am ambitious, cheerful and motivated to work in this field until the end!
-Open to new ideas and technologies...
-And I promise not to spill my coffee on the keyboard (at least not too often). ☕💻
+Also I am a coffee lover! ☕💻
   <br> <br>
   #SelfTaught #CodingTillTheEnd #NeverStopLearning 🌟
 </p>